joestewart/ansible-role-drupal-apachesolr/README.md

 Requirements
 ------------

-Depeneds on a working Solr installation.
+Depends on a working Solr installation.

 Role Variables
 --------------